johnridesabike/coronate/README.md

 ## 🎈 Usage

 Coronate works completely in your local browser.
-You can run your live demo of it with the command:
+You can run your live demo of it with these two commands:
 ```
+npm run re:watch
 npm start
 ```
+*If you're using an editor that can compile ReasonML code automatically, such as VS Code and [reason-vscode](https://marketplace.visualstudio.com/items?itemName=jaredly.reason-vscode), then you don't need to run `re:watch`*

 and then open this URL: `http://localhost:3000`.

 Because it keeps your data in your browser's storage, be mindful that data loss can happen unexpectedly depending on your settings.
 The app's "options" page has a button to back up your data in an external file.

-To use the standalone Electron version, run:
+To use the standalone Electron version, then run this instead of `start`:
 ```
 npm run start:electron
 ```